Tom2096/Deep-Learning-Meter-Monitor/README.md

 ## 2.2 Perspective Correction ##

 Once the three key points are located, a rectangular bounding box is estimated.
-Then, the four vertices of the bounding is used to perform **OpenCV's WarpPerspective** to crop and correct the perspective of the odometer.
+Then, the four vertices of the bounding box are used to perform **OpenCV's WarpPerspective** to crop and correct the perspective of the odometer.